containers/podman-desktop/website/docs/kubernetes/configuring-editing-kube-object.md

 1. View the created object:
     - View the `Pod` object on the **Pods** component page.
-    - View the other Kubernetes objects on the respective object page.
+    - View the other Kubernetes objects on the related object page.
 For example, if you have created a `Node` object, you can view it on the **Kubernetes > Nodes** page.

 2. Optional: Click the name of the object to view its detailed summary.
    ![summary tab](img/summary-tab.png)